 - The most important equipment required for a trampoline is the user manual.
-The manual contains all safety and assembling tips that will ultimately help in keeping you save on the trampoline.
+The manual contains all safety and assembling tips that will ultimately help in keeping you safe on the trampoline.

-- Avoid trampolines that have no safety net and safety pads that keeps its springs covered.
+- Avoid trampolines that have no safety net and safety pads that keep their springs covered.

 With the right safety measures put in place, trampolines can be safe for everyone.
 If you want to enjoy a safe bounce, start putting safety first.

 If you are looking for more information then take a look at our information on outdoor trampolines.